FelixOnline/v2/content/articles/2016-4-29-ex-student-trevor-philips-says-muslims-in-britain-do-not-want-to-participate.md

 In an interview with the college for its alumni webpage, he said that after graduating he was told by a graduate employer: “Get real.
 Radical leftie.
 Black.
 And let’s be honest, not really much of a chemist.
 We can see trouble coming, and you’ve got it written all over you.
 Try something else”.

-Philips has long spoke out against multiculturalism, so much so that the London mayor at the time, Ken Livingstone, accused him of being so right\-wing that he “would soon join the BNP”.
+Philips has long spoke out against multiculturalism, so much so that the London mayor at the time, Ken Livingstone, accused him of being so right-wing that he “would soon join the BNP”.

 He has also previously spoken at Imperial as part of its Diversity Lecture series, which aims to promote “knowledge, awareness and understanding” of diversity.